-In Theorems~1.1,~1.2,~1.3 and~1.9 of~\cite{GT1} has been proved a complete characterization of configurations of quadratic residues that can be realized in any given stratum of quadratic differentials.
+Theorems~1.1,~1.2,~1.3 and~1.9 of~\cite{GT1} provide a complete characterization of the arrays of quadratic residues that can be realized in any given stratum of quadratic differentials.
 We extract from these results the following two theorems.